Dhilluku Dhuddu: Plot

 Kumar attends a wedding where Kajal is present and as they get personal it is witnessed by Kajal's sister's husband (T.M.Karthik) who misinterprets Kumar as Kapoor family's grandson.
 When Kajal's father asks Kumar about his family's approval for their union, Kumar brings his family where Kajal's father discovers that they are not a part of the Kapoor family.
 Kajal's father arranges a marriage for Kajal with another man but it is stopped by Kumar.
 Defeated, Kajal's father hires a rowdy, Sketch Mani (Rajendran) to kill Kumar.
 Mani asks Kajal's father to bring Kumar and his family in the name of marriage to the haunted house in Sivankodamalai to murder Kumar and his family and blame it on the ghost.
 Before they leave, Kumar's mother prays to Lord Muruga and accidentally drops the Vel in the bag and takes it along.
 But nobody knows that the house is haunted.
 Mani and his sidekicks enter the house as servants.
 The magical box containing the spirit still remains in the house.

 Later, Mani and his sidekicks start to scare Kajal with the concept of ghost.
 Mani and his sidekicks try to scare Kumar and Kumar realises that it is just a drama.
 So Kumar informs this to his family and Kumar asks them to hit anybody in the form of ghost.
 The monk realizes, that when the moon's light touches the box, the ghost inside it will be released.
 The monk sends a disciple to get that box, but Kumar's father and Mohan mistake him for an intruder and knock him out.
-Eventually, the moon's light touches the box and the ghost inside is released.
+Eventually, the Moon's light touches the box and the ghost inside is released.
 Kumar learns that Mani and his sidekicks are the ones scaring them.
 Kumar encounters the real ghost and as the ghost starts to haunt the house, the monk arrives and draws one ghost into the box while another ghost enters Kajal's body out of rage.
 The monk enters a realm where Kajal's soul is trapped and hears a cry calling out for Kumar.
 The monk sends Kumar into the realm to control the ghost, but he gets trapped there.
 Fortunately, Kumar's mother takes the Vel and places it in Kumar's hand.
-As Kumar gains spiritual confidence, he kills the ghost with the Vel.
+As Kumar gains spiritual confidence, he destroys the ghost with the Vel.

 After a few months, Kajal and Kumar get married and are living happily.
 Mani returns as a ghost and says, 'This is not the end.
 This is the beginning'.